The World’s Easiest Passports and Citizenships in 2023

 Easiest Passport Through Naturalization: Armenia

 I talk a lot about Armenia.
-Not only does it have a short timeframe to qualify for citizenship but it is a country that’s going places.
+Not only does it have a short timeframe to qualify for citizenship, it’s a country that’s going places.
 If you’re interested in opportunities to hire, invest, and bank in a fantastic emerging market, look to Armenia.

-You can start by getting a residence permit, which usually involves making some kind of investment in the country.
-You can invest around $20,000 in securities in company shares as well as in corporate and governmental bonds (for more specific information on residence through banking in Armenia, look at our article on How to Get Residence by Opening a Bank Account).
+You can start by getting a residence permit, which generally involves making some kind of investment in the country.
+You can invest in a company or in real estate, with minimum investments starting at around $20,000.
+(For more specific information on residence through banking in Armenia, look at our article on How to Get Residence by Opening a Bank Account).

 There are also many excellent options for investing in real estate in Armenia.
 And yet another option for establishing residency is by attending an Armenian university.